-2018 marked BHGE's first full year as a combined company, which included significant change and progress as we moved beyond the initial integration phase and into the next chapter for BHGE.
-In November of 2018, our majority stockholder, GE, reduced their ownership from approximately 62.5% to approximately 50.4%, and we reached long-term commercial and technological agreements with GE that should enable our Company to be well positioned for the future.
+In September of 2019, our majority stockholder, GE, reduced their ownership from approximately 50.3% to approximately 36.8%, and we reached long-term commercial and technological agreements with GE that will enable our Company to be well positioned for the future.
+Most notably though, we were one of the only companies in our sector that grew earnings in 2019, demonstrating the value of our diversified portfolio.